DogeMultiverse/watermelonbot/README.md

 ## If you wanted to fix or add new features
 - Fork this repo.
-- Commits on the fork.
+- Commit your changes on the fork.
 - Make a pull request and wait so that a contributor/repo owner merge the pull request.

 ## If you found a bug